Skip to content

 Grade: C

-In Wingate at Chestnut Hill, 15.15% Percentage of Patients
+In Wingate at Chestnut Hill, 18.73% of Patients

-This tells you the percentage of residents that needed additional assistance with activities of daily living over time.
+This datapoint is a measure of the percent of long-term stay residents that needed more assistance with activities of daily living over time.
+ADL's include activities such as taking medications and taking a bath.

 Ability to Keep Residents Mobile

-In Wingate at Chestnut Hill, 17.66% Percentage of Residents
+In Wingate at Chestnut Hill, 23.86% of Residents

 Hospitalizations